burakbasaranb/Laravel10_Vite_React_Template/README.md

 # Laravel 10, Vite, React Template

-This template provides a structured setup for building Laravel applications with Vite as the frontend tool and React as the JavaScript library.
+Welcome to the Laravel 10, Vite, React Template repository!
+This template is designed to offer a well-organized setup for crafting Laravel applications, integrating Vite as the frontend build tool, and harnessing the power of React as the JavaScript library.
+Feel free to fork and leverage this template for your projects.
+Follow the outlined steps below to configure and kickstart your development journey.

 ## Installation